 And colon cleansing can sometimes be harmful.
 In fact, coffee enemas sometimes used in colon cleansing have been linked to several deaths.
-Colon cleansing can also cause less serious side effects, such as cramping, bloating, nausea and vomiting.
+Colon cleansing can also cause less serious side effects, such as cramping, bloating, diarrhea, nausea and vomiting.

-Other concerns with colon cleansing are that it can:
+Other potential concerns with colon cleansing include:

 If you choose to try colon cleansing, take these precautions:

 April 26, 2018

 - Check with your conventional medical provider first, especially if you take any medications or have any health problems, such as kidney or heart disease.

 - Make sure your colon-cleansing practitioner is reputable and uses disposable equipment that hasn't been previously used.

 - Get a list of specific herbal ingredients and amounts in any colon-cleansing products you use — some ingredients can cause health problems.